 Docker containers are highly used in production environments.
 Due to the nature of this environment, the containers used in this case are very complex.
 One needs to know how to manage these.
 This will be explored in this chapter.

 This tool was recently introduced, and it can help you to move from nothing to a very complex Docker container.
-It can be used for creation of Docker containers on your machine, in cloud environments, in data centers, and then it is used for configuration of the Docker client so as to communicate to these.
+It can be used for the creation of Docker containers on your machine, in cloud environments, in data centers, and then it is used for the configuration of the Docker client so as to communicate to these.
 It is used as follows:

 On execution of the above command, everything will be set up.
 This will download the Machine and then install it on your computer.
 Notice the use of the “ -d” flag, which will run the process in the background.
 The command will run in a verbose manner, and you will observe the following output as it runs:

 This shows that it tells or informs you of how it is progressing.
 Once the above command completes its execution, just run the following command: